ReScience/ReScience-submission/article/article.md

 # Conclusion

 The results obtained are comparable to those announced in the article.
-Ambiguities in the experiments' descriptions could be the cause for slightly worse performances, but do not contradict the article's overall conclusion.
+Ambiguities in the experiments' descriptions could be the cause for worse performances, but do not contradict the article's overall conclusion.